ClusterWS/cWS/README.md

  <img src="https://cdn.rawgit.com/goriunov/159120ca6a883d8d4e75543ec395d361/raw/d22028ecc726d7d3cc30a2a85cc7cc454b0afada/clusterws.svg" width="450">
 </p>

-<i>This module is modified version of the uWebSockets v0.14 with some minor tweaks in C++ code and complete rewrite of JS code to TypeScript.
+<i>This is modified version of the uWebSockets v0.14 with some minor tweaks in C++ code and complete rewrite of JS code to TypeScript.
 Original software is available in <a href="https://github.com/uNetworking/uWebSockets/tree/v0.14">uWebSockets v0.14</a> repository.</i>

 <a href="https://badge.fury.io/js/%40clusterws%2Fcws"><img src="https://badge.fury.io/js/%40clusterws%2Fcws.svg" alt="npm version" height="22"></a>

 This repository is based on the <a href="https://github.com/uNetworking/uWebSockets/tree/v0.14">uWebSockets v0.14</a> therefore has two licence [ClusterWS MIT](https://github.com/ClusterWS/uWS/blob/master/LICENSE) and [Alex Hultman ZLIB](https://github.com/ClusterWS/uWS/blob/master/src/LICENSE).

 Big thanks to [SirAnthony](https://github.com/SirAnthony) for ssl workaround (has been taken from [SirAnthony's uWebSockets fork](https://github.com/hola/uWebSockets-bindings)).

 ### All breaking changes from released version will be included in [CHANGELOG.md](./CHANGELOG.md)